Scientists revise a decades-old model of how proteins move in cells

 When things are going right in your body, it's because long strings of brand-new proteins are being folded up into just the right tangles and being delivered to just the right place within the cell at just the right time.
 Conversely, many human diseases – cancer and neurodegenerative diseases among them – occur because some aspect of this process goes awry.

 Understanding the mechanisms that drive these processes is central to designing increasingly effective drugs and therapies for these diseases.
-Now, Stanford scientists are poised to rewrite textbooks after gaining new insight into one of the fundamental mechanisms of .
+Now, Stanford scientists are poised to rewrite textbooks after gaining new insight into one of the fundamental mechanisms of protein delivery.

 A protein's journey begins when a piece of messenger RNA delivers instructions and a command to a ribosome, one of the tiny bulbous protein factories within the cell.
 The ribosome follows the recipe encoded on the mRNA – which itself was translated from the genes within your DNA – and manufactures the specific protein.
 The next step is where things get interesting.